<img src="https://ws.zoominfo.com/pixel/JV60JGR5LG4sEWlH3Xte" width="1" height="1" style="display: none;">

-The first step of an account compromise investigation often begins with identifying the attacker authenticating to the environment.
-Azure Active Directory Sign in logs are the most important resource to identify this activity.
-(Please note: if your organization uses a third-party identity provider, like Okta or Duo, records from that provider should replace or supplement the steps presented in this section) Azure Active Directory sign-in logs are located at the following URL:
+The first step of an account compromise investigation often begins with identifying the attacker and authenticating to the environment.
+Azure Active Directory Sign-in logs are the most important resource to identify this activity.
+(Please note: if your organization uses a third-party identity provider, like Okta or Duo, records from that provider should replace or supplement the steps presented in this section).
+Access Azure Active Directory sign-in

 A screen shot of this page is presented below: